Deepak-Varshney/Deepak-Varshney/README.md

-Here’s an updated version of your GitHub README that better reflects your resume, projects, and skills while preserving your tone:

----

 # Hi there, I'm Deepak Varshney 👋

 I'm a passionate Full Stack Developer specializing in the MERN stack (MongoDB, Express.js, React.js, Node.js) and Next.js.
 I thrive on solving real-world problems through code and building user-centric applications.
 Welcome to my GitHub!